 FlyMSG is a sales productivity tool that helps you decrease your time on sales writing and focus on other high-priority tasks.
 Instead of writing the same type of content from scratch, you can use FlyMSG to

 - Create a centralized repository of your best-performing content in the cloud

 - Customize pre-defined templates with a feature-rich text editor

 - Expand your content automatically using shortcodes while writing

-FlyMSG helps you write faster, communicate more effectively, streamline your team’s productivity and spend less time on administrative tasks.
+As a sales manager, FlyMSG can help you write faster, communicate more effectively, streamline your team’s productivity and spend less time on business administration tasks.
 It is available online for free, thanks to Google Chrome and Microsoft Edge extensions.
 You can also sign up for free on our website.